Device Management MDM

 • Kiosk Custom Launcher Enabled = true

-• Kiosk Customization (optional): there are many options available that you can use to customize Custom Kiosk mode behaviour.
+• Kiosk Customization (optional): there are many options available that you can use to customize Custom Kiosk mode behavior.

 {